Yale-BIM/f21-assignments/assignment-5/README.md

    - **weights.h5:** model parameters.

-       > We tion that you implemented before.
-The difference between these functions, though, is that build_nonlinear_model() should implement a more complex neural network capable of approximating the monkey saddle surface with an **average L2 error of 150 or less on the test set**.

-    ```python
-    def build_nonlinear_model(num_inputs):
-    """
-    Build nonlinear NN model with Keras
-    :param num_inputs: number of input features for the model
-    :return: Keras model
-    """
-    ... # completehighly recommend that you use the
-       [tf.keras.callbacks.ModelCheckpoint]() function to generate the best weights.h5
-       file based on validation data, as in Part II of this assignment.
+       > We We highly recommend that you use the [tf.keras.callbacks.ModelCheckpoint]() function to generate the best weights.h5 file based on validation data, as in Part II of this assignment.

    Many different convolutional neural networks have been proposed in the past for image classification.